 I also didn’t know how to keep girls on rotation, so if a girl wanted to be my “girlfriend” I would say yes, and “be her boyfriend,” most often until I got bored with her, at which point I’d suddenly break up with her and she would cry, because I didn’t know how to set appropriate expectations.
 Or she’d eventually catch me with another girl and get angry.
 I had a couple of those sitcom-y conversations where the girl would say, “But you’re my boyfriend, how could you do this to me?” and I would reply, “Because I knew that if I didn’t, you wouldn’t have sex with me | would stop having sex with me.”
 She would be… confused, more than anything, I think.

-The right answer, of course, is to say, “I’m seeking something casual and we’re both in college and we’re too young to get serious,” but I wasn’t that sophisticated and back then no one was talking about poly or open relationships or anything like that.
-I did know how to be sex positive, albeit without knowing that term.
+The right answer, of course, is to say, “I’m seeking something casual and we’re both in college and we’re too young to get serious…” but I wasn’t that sophisticated and back then no one was talking about poly or open relationships.
+I did intuit how to be sex positive, albeit without knowing that term.
 Not slut-shaming girls and being the chill guy they can come to for sex that won’t get back to their friends was super smart.

-Because of my sex-or-nothing attitude in later college, I became a somewhat polarizing person, because I eventually learned not to be faux friends with girls I actually wanted to sleep with.
+Because of my sex-or-nothing attitude in later college, I became a somewhat polarizing person, as I (eventually) learned not to be faux friends with girls I actually wanted to sleep with.
 At the start of college I was… not so good at this and did some embarrassing things.

 After college I somehow got the idea that it was time to “get serious” and “settle down.”
 Don’t ask me how or why.
 I don’t know.
-That led me to (unintentionally) having kids too early, which worked itself out eventually but caused a lot of drama at the time.
+Other guys did similar things.
+If you love to raw dog you may wind up with kids earlier than you intend.

 Overall I did well for a long time and that must have affected me and my expectations.
 Like I said, at the time I didn’t know about the joy of the barbell, and I didn’t formally know or intuitively understand that neither men nor women have much control over who they’re attracted to.
 Women’s attraction is often sub-verbal, visceral, and not optional.

-Evolutionary biology is the foundation of game, and that’s so important that I have to keep saying it.
+Evolutionary biology is the foundation of game: a fact so important that I have to keep saying it.
 Attraction starts of course with looks and the body, which is why every RP and game writer says that lifting (or any exercise really) is such a vital place to start.
-Women don’t have much control over attraction, so maximize what you can control.
+Women don’t have much control over attraction… so maximize what you can control.
 That starts with the body’s motions and what a guy puts in his body.

-It doesn’t end there and I’ve seen really attractive guys underperform because of personality flaws, being too passive/needy, etc. Having the whole package is best but not an option for most guys, since we just have to develop what we have.
+It doesn’t end there and I’ve seen really attractive guys underperform because of personality flaws, being too passive/needy, etc. Having the whole package is best but not an option for most guys, since we have to develop what we have.
+Most guys never study the game properly.

 The other side, of course, is that men only have so much choice in who we’re attracted to.
 Women wear makeup, hit the gym, choose high heels, etc. because they know they’re in competition for the very top guys.
 Every time I read a woman write about how women should quit high heels I laugh.
 Go ahead and do it… but your competitors won’t… and their raised, wiggling asses will attract the eyes of men.